 And when Tim Cook was asked in an email, "Do you quit your multitasking apps frequently and is this necessary for battery life?
 Just wanting you to put this controversy to rest!"
 Federighi stepped in to reply "I know you asked Tim, but I'll at least offer my input: No and No."

-"Unless you have enabled Background App Refresh, your apps are not allowed to run in the background unless they are playing music, using location services, recording audio, or the sneakiest of them all: checking for incoming VoIP calls, like Skype.
-All of these exceptions, besides the latter, will put an icon next to your battery icon to alert you it is running in the background," he explained.
+Loveless adds that, "unless you have enabled Background App Refresh, your apps are not allowed to run in the background unless they are playing music, using location services, recording audio, or the sneakiest of them all: checking for incoming VoIP calls, like Skype.
+All of these exceptions, besides the latter, will put an icon next to your battery icon to alert you it is running in the background."

-Since iOS 9 there's a feature called Low Power Mode that reduces overall power requirements and makes your battery last longer.
+Low Power Mode reduces overall power requirements and makes your battery last longer.
 Apple claims the mode will allow you to gain three extra hours of battery life from your iPhone.

 Low Power Mode isn't a default option that happens automatically in the background.
 It will be offered automatically when you hit 20% remaining power: you'll see a warning flash up and the option to turn on Low Power Mode.
 Do so and you will notice that the battery indicator turns orange rather than red (or the green it would be if you had plenty of power).
 The mode will be switched off again automatically when you charge past 80%.